 This trade waste management plan (TWMP) sets out how Council manages trade waste discharges and meets its obligations under legislation and its relevant environmental authorities.
-It is an instrument under Council's Trade Waste Policy.
 This plan provides guidance to potential or current trade waste customers, as well as Council staff, on the management and regulation of trade waste in Townsville.